frantgn90/ammm-project/README.md

-AMMM Project for winter semester 2016.
+AMMM Project for fall semester 2016.